 that arise through modifications to the underlying formula.
 You may

-switch the formula in use under the Details pane.
+switch the formula in use under the Control pane.

 Mandelbar creates a three-lobed figure by